AlissaSabre/NumberPlace/HowToBuild.md

 Clone (download) the NumberPlace repository on Github using a standalone (i.e., something that you can use when Eclipse is not running) git tool.
 You can't use EGit (Eclipse plug-in for Git) for the purpose, because we want the root directory in the repository to be the workspace directory of Eclipse, where Eclipse puts .metadata, and it is not easy to use EGit to set do so.

-The following steps assumes you are using a command-line git, but a standalone GUI git tool (e.g., Tortoise Git for Windows) should also works.
+The following steps assumes you are using a command-line git, but a standalone GUI git tool (e.g., Tortoise Git for Windows) should also work.

 1. cd to a directory that you want to create the Eclipse workspace for the Number Place Breaker.
 2. Use the following command to clone (download) the repository: